 Mississippi’s American Indian population had higher COVID-related mortality and longer hospital stays than either White or Black patients in 2020, even when accounting for other health conditions.
 The study, published in JAMA Network Open, signals that factors like limited access to health care may contribute to this disparity.

-Students and faculty at the School of Nursing celebrated a growing research program during Nursing Research and Scholarship Day, held Thursday at the Sheraton – Refuge Hotel and Conference Center in Flowood.
+Students and faculty at the School of Nursing celebrated a growing research program during School of Nursing Research and Scholarship Day, held Thursday at the Sheraton – Refuge Hotel and Conference Center in Flowood.
 The event, which featured speakers as well as presentations, is renewing the school’s commitment to nursing research.

 Serving America and our country’s veterans is woven into the fabric of Dr. Tawana Tucker’s career.
 These days, she is balancing her post as Health Promotion Disease Prevention program manager at Veterans Affairs Medical Center, serving as a major in the U.S. Army Reserve, and studying at UMMC to become a family nurse practitioner.